Ruslan and Ludmila: Historical basis

 Some of the events and names in the poem have a historical basis.
-The story takes place during the time Kiev (the capital of modern Ukraine) was the capital of the East Slavic state Rus’.
+The story takes place during the time Kiev (the capital of modern Ukraine) was the capital of the East Slavic state Rus'.
 Vladimir the Great ruled this state from 980 to 1015.

 The name Ruslan is adapted from Yeruslan Lazarevich, who appears in earlier Russian tales and is mentioned in Pushkin's The Moor of Peter the Great.
 Rogday and Farlaf are mentioned in Nikolay Karamzin's History of the Russian State (История государства Российского).

 The Pechenegs, mentioned in Song 6, besieged the city of Kiev in 968, and again (in a date which would make sense in a possible timeline of the poem) in 997.
 The descriptions of battle are historically accurate with regard to weapons and tactics used in the 10th century.

 Adaptations

 The poem was the basis of an opera of the same name composed by Mikhail Glinka between 1837 and 1842.

 A feature film based on the poem was produced in the Soviet Union in 1972, directed by Aleksandr Ptushko and starring Valeri Kozinets and Natalya Petrova as the title characters.
 Other film versions include a 1915 silent produced by the Russian production company Khanzhonkov, directed by Ladislas Starevich, and a 1996 made-for-TV version based on Glinka's opera, directed by Hans Hulscher and produced by NHK.
 As well, the 1938 black and white film of the same name.
-An animated adaptation appears as The Stolen Princess: Ruslan and Ludmila.

 Lines from the prologue of this poem are repetitively recited by the character Masha in the play Three Sisters by Anton Chekhov.
-The Ukrainian film The Stolen Princess by Animagrad is a 3D animated adaptation of the poem.
+The 2018 Ukrainian film The Stolen Princess: Ruslan and Ludmila by Animagrad is a 3D animated adaptation of the poem.

 References to the tale are made in Monday Starts on Saturday by Arkady and Boris Strugatsky: In the first part of the book Sasha stays in an old house 'by the sea' (actually in an alleyway called Curving Seashore Street) with a green oak in the garden.
 The house is revealed to be chicken legged hut of Baba Yaga (who is called Naina by the characters in the book).
 There is a well learned cat who paces to and fro under the tree, trying to recount stories and songs but who is unable to remember more than the first few lines of each.

 The 1992 video game Tetris Classic features illustrations depicting scenes from the story.